 Sexual harassment prevention training is mandated by Government Code 53237 et. seq., which was enacted by AB 1661 (McCarty) of 2016.
 Special district board members must receive the required two-hour training within the first six months of taking office, and then at least once every two years thereafter.
 End excerpt.

 PRCSD's insurance company GSRMA offers these training online.

-Directors are also required to fill out A Statement of Economic Interest Form every year.
-It is due by April 1st of each year, for the preceding calendar year.
+Directors are also required to fill out a Statement of Economic Interest Form every year by April 1st, for the preceding calendar year.